paulvha/sps30/README.md

  * Added the new datasheet in extras-folder

 ### version 1.4.1  / May 2020
- * fixed issue in setOpmode() when NO UART is available
+ * Fixed issue in setOpmode() when NO UART is available, only I2C.
- * added setOpmode() to exclude in small footprint
+ * Added setOpmode() to exclude in small footprint

+### version 1.4.2  / May 2020
+ * added NANO 33 IOT board  = SAMD21G18A (addition from Firepoo)
+ * added option to select in sketch any serial or wire channel to use (many user requests)
+ * added example12 and example13 sketches to demonstrate any channel selection option

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)